redbco/redb-docs-dev/redb-install-windows.md

 ## Download the Installer

-1. Go to the official website or trusted source for the software.
+1. Click here <ADD LINK> to download the software.
 2. Download the Windows installer file (usually `.exe` or `.msi` format).

 ## Run the Installer